automat/foam-gl/README.md

 - Sometimes its necessary to just quickly test a visual idea.
 Therefore Foam offers an optional **'immediate mode' style**, which allows drawing mesh data and 2d & 3d primitives without previously allocating any object.
 - Solid **text rendering of generated BitmapFonts** using the wonderful opentype.js – An OpenType and TrueType font parser.
 - Foam uses the **common.js module pattern** via [browserify](http://browserify.org/)
-- [more]

-##Differences to other tools
+###Differences to other tools

-There is more to WebGL than Three.js (although its magical).

-- There are no additional render targets, Foam is and will only be WebGL, no 2d canvas, SVG or CSS3D.
-- No builtin giant uber shader.
-- [more]
+Foam is no magical all-in-one tool like Three.js (which is wonderful).
+It doesn't have additional render targets like 2d canvas, SVG or CSS3D or uses them as fallbacks.

+Foam doesnt provide any builtin optimisation of the render pipeline, no auto checking your cameras view frustum, auto lod or your ordering objects in a scene graph or providing giant uber shaders.

+Foam mainly focuses on generating procedural graphics – this often requires very specific and individual approaches depending on your design goals.
+When moving calculations or geometry modifications to the gpu, Foam provides an elegant interface between your shaders and js application.